-Communication with parents, guardians, and the community about school lockdown procedures in general is important so as to ensure a thorough good understanding of lockdown procedures, without instilling fear.
+Communication with parents, guardians, and the community in general is important so as to ensure a good understanding of lockdown procedures, without instilling fear.

-Each school plan, as well as the board plan, shall be thoroughly reviewed by September 30th and should be part of the school emergency plans.
+Each school plan, as well as the board plan, shall be thoroughly reviewed by September 30th and should be part of the Emergency plans.